|Pilot 2nd Lt. Christian I. Herron, O-406130 (KIA, BR) Bellefonte, PA

 Built by Martin.
 Constructor Number 1291.
 Delivered to the U. S. Army Air Force (USAAF) as B-26 Marauder 40-1426.

-Assigned to the 22nd Bombardment Group, 19th Bombardment Squadron during February 1942.
+During February 1942 assigned to the 5th Air Force, 22nd Bombardment Group, 19th Bombardment Squadron.
 Assigned to pilot Powell.
 Flown overseas to Australia by 1st Lt.
 Perrie G. Powell.
 On March 24, 1942 arrived at Archerfield Airfield.
 No known nose art or nickname.

 On May 2, 1942 took off from from Kila